hajaalin/ansible-role-bookedscheduler/README.md

 bookedscheduler
 =========

 Installs Booked Scheduler (https://www.bookedscheduler.com) source code and templates configuration files.
-The source code can be retrieved from a local archive file (default is the official Booked distribution), a local directory, or a Git repository.
+The source code can be retrieved from a local archive file, a local directory, or a Git repository.
 The latter two are useful if you want to make custom modifications to the source code.

 Requirements
 ------------